yufanyufan/open_music_score/README.md

 # Open Music Sheet

-Open Music Sheet is a repoistoy of copyright free open source music sheet for public domain Music Work.
+Open Music Sheet is a repoistoy of copyright free open source music sheet for public domain music work.

 All the music sheet can be viewed at https://open-music-sheet.streamlit.app/